Jelmerro/Vieb/FAQ.md

 along with some other weird mouse action related quirks.
 This can all be properly implemented once [this Electron issue](https://github.com/electron/electron/issues/20333) is fixed.

+#### Why are prompt, confirm and alert dialogs not working?

+In most browsers, these type of dialogs can appear whenever a page wants to.
+In Vieb, these are blocked and instead you are notified when a page tries to use them, as this is less annoying and doesn't interrupt you whenever a page wants your attention.
+You can change this behavior using the "dialog" settings: "dialogprompt", "dialogconfirm" and "dialogalert".
+If you want them to show like on other browsers, just set their value to "show".
+It's worth mentioning that the prompt dialog is custom, as Electron by default doesn't support it, but Vieb does.

-#### Why does Vieb block popups?
+#### Why does Vieb block popup windows?

-Electron has no support for dynamically allowing or blocking popups.
+Electron has no support for dynamically allowing or blocking popup windows.
 You either enable them globally, or block all of them.
 Even if globally allowed, the popup windows can not be interacted with like the regular Vieb window.
 No custom code can be ran in them, and you would need to use the mouse to interact with it.